tripl-ai/arc/docs-src/content/validate/index.md

 type: blog
 ---

-`*Validate` stages are used to perform validation and basic workflow controls..
+`*Validate` stages are used to perform validation and basic workflow controls.

 ## EqualityValidate
 ##### Since: 1.0.0 - Supports Streaming: False